camunda-community-hub/camunda-8-connector-csv/README.md

 ## Access the file

-The FileStorage library is used.
+The FileStorage library (https://github.com/camunda-community-hub/zebee-filestorage) is used.
+File can be available via URL, CMIS drive, or anywhere the FileStorage library manage.

-## Functions available in the connector
+# Functions available in the connector

 * get-properties